apache/flink/docs/content.zh/docs/dev/python/table/udfs/python_udfs.md

         return DataTypes.STRING()
 ```

-Currently there are 2 limitations to use the ListView and MapView:
+Currently, there are 2 limitations to use the ListView and MapView:

 1. The accumulator must be a `Row`.
 2. The `ListView` and `MapView` must be the first level children of the `Row` accumulator.

-Please refer to the [documentation of the corresponding classes]({{ site.pythondocs_baseurl }}/api/python/pyflink.table.html#pyflink.table.ListView) for more information about this advanced feature.
+Please refer to the {{< pythondoc file="pyflink.table.html#pyflink.table.ListView" name="documentation of the corresponding classes">}} for more information about this advanced feature.

 **NOTE:** For reducing the data transmission cost between Python UDF worker and Java process caused by accessing the data in Flink states(e.g. accumulators and data views),
 there is a cached layer between the raw state handler and the Python state backend.
 You can adjust the values of these configuration options to change the behavior of the cache layer for best performance: